What To Expect At The Moqui Cave Museum In Kanab, Utah

 Wooden plaque carving of a family in southern utah

-You can also find a large collection of dinosaur tracks, a collection of records and photographs and information on the the early-day life of The Church of Jesus Christ of Latter-Day Saints.
+There is also a large collection of dinosaur tracks, records, photographs and information about the early-day life of people involved with the Church of Jesus Christ of Latter-Day Saints.

 Old bar area with leather seats and paintings on wall